Ephesians Chapter Two

 Ephesians 2:20

-built on the foundation of the apostles and prophets, with Christ Jesus himself as the chief cornerstone.
+You have been built on the foundation of the emissaries and the prophets, with the cornerstone being Yeshua the Messiah himself.

 Every house has some type of foundation which supports the weight of the rest of the home.
 Here, we are told that the House of God is built on the apostles, prophets, and Jesus.
 The thing that all of them have in common is that they all proclaimed the Word of God which always pointed to the Chief Cornerstone which is Jesus.